Veneers

 Also known as dental bonding, resin composite veneers are recommended as a short-term solution or when finances are a concern.
 (They’ll stain over time.)
 Treatment only takes one appointment, and the veneers are applied directly to the teeth.

-Composite veneers are commonly done for kids with genetically small teeth after they finish bracing.
+Composite veneers are commonly done for kids with genetically small teeth after they finish braces.
 They're also used to temporarily hold the space until the patient has finished growing (usually late teens or early 20s) when a more permanent solution is available.

 Common FAQs